moranyanuka/MaskGPCT/README.md

 # MaskGPCT: Masked Generative Point-Cloud Transformer

 ## Summary
-MaskGPCT is a new paradigm for point clouds generation using bi-directional transformer.
-The new paradigm brings the parallel decoding power of bidirectional transformers to point cloud generation and editing.
-At inference time, the model is able to generate a point-cloud in a constant amount of iterations.
+MaskGPCT is a new paradigm for point clouds generation and editing.
+The new paradigm utilize the parallel decoding power of bidirectional transformers such that at inference time, the model is able to generate or edit a point-cloud in a constant amount of iterations.

 ![intro](fig/Architecture_new.png)